mstidd2/vscode-ide-for-TM4C123/README.md

         - Example output:

             ![Dmesg Output](pics/dmesg.png)
-        - The last line indicates that a USB device was connected.
+        - The last line indicates the device name provided to the TM4C.
 - Now determine the permissions set on the device:
     - `$ ll /dev/ttyACM0`
         - Example output: